LeonardoCardoso/Link-Preview/README.md

 	   "pageUrl":"page url",
 	   "canonicalUrl":"canonical url",
 	   "description":"description",
-	   "images": "array of images",
+	   "images": ["array of images"],
 	   "image": "first image of images",
 	   "video":"yes|no",
-	   "videoIframe":"video iframe if it is video"
+	   "videoIframe":"video iframe, if it is a video"
 	}
 ```